Five Reasons Why Regression Testing Is Important

 - How do I prevent bugs like this?

 Consider the testers’ holy grail – “automation”.
-Automated testing can be built-in unit tests that runs after each new build to make sure you did not introduce new bugs.
+Automated testing can be built-in unit tests that run after each new build to make sure you did not introduce new bugs.
 Regression testing would require a tester to go back and test one part repeatedly.
-Automation will help to reduce a significant amount of work.
+Automated regression testing will help reduce a significant amount of work.

 But you have to be careful when it comes to automation.
 Everything is not as easy as it seems.
 Excessive use of automation might make you become more dependent on the tools than your own ability.
-Problems can be right under your nose and you won’t see it.
+Problems can be right under your nose and you won’t see them.
 Why?
-You were only looking at the obvious or the results from your automation script.
+You were only looking at the obvious or relying on your automation script’s results.
 It is important to make sure that your tests cover all the edge cases, they are tricky.
-A combination of manual testing and automation testing is the ideal.
+A combination of manual regression testing and automation testing is ideal.
 Check out how Testlio helps you craft manual and automated testing plans tailored to your release cycle.

 3. You developers might not be communicative